-Discovery Days will take place on 8 and 9 Oct 2024.
+Discovery Days will take place on 8 and 9 Oct 2024 for the first session, and 21 to 22 Oct 2024 for the second session.
+Students are required to attend one session.

 The objectives and outcomes for this are:

 To develop students’ critical thinking and visual literacy skills.